Bit slicing: Historical necessity

 Prior to the mid-1970s and late 1980s there was some debate over how much bus width was necessary in a given computer system to make it function.
 Silicon chip technology and parts were much more expensive than today.
 Using multiple simpler, and thus less expensive, ALUs was seen as a way to increase computing power in a cost-effective manner.
 While 32-bit microprocessors were being discussed at the time, few were in production.

-The UNIVAC 1100 series mainframes (one of the oldest series, originating in the 1950s) has a 36-bit architecture, and the 1100/60 introduced in 1979 used nine Motorola MC10800 4-bit ALU chips to implement the needed word width while using modern integrated circuits.
+The UNIVAC 1100 compatible series mainframes (one of the oldest series, originating in 1962) has a 36-bit architecture, and the 1100/60 introduced in 1979 used nine Motorola MC10800 4-bit ALU chips to implement the needed word width while using modern integrated circuits.

 At the time 16-bit processors were common but expensive, and 8-bit processors, such as the Z80, were widely used in the nascent home-computer market.

 Combining components to produce bit-slice products allowed engineers and students to create more powerful and complex computers at a more reasonable cost, using off-the-shelf components that could be custom-configured.
 The complexities of creating a new computer architecture were greatly reduced when the details of the ALU were already specified (and debugged).

 The main advantage was that bit slicing made it economically possible in smaller processors to use bipolar transistors, which switch much faster than NMOS or CMOS transistors.
-This allowed much higher clock rates, where speed was needed – for example, for DSP functions or matrix transformation – or, as in the Xerox Alto, the combination of flexibility and speed, before discrete CPUs were able to deliver that.
+This allowed much higher clock rates, where speed was needed – for example, for DSP functions or matrix transformation – or, as in the Xerox Alto, the combination of flexibility and speed, before single-chip CPUs were able to deliver that.